zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 * :makevar:`BOARD`: Selects the board that the application's build will use for the default configuration.

-* :makevar:`KERNEL_TYPE`: Selects the kernel type that the application's build will use for the default configuration.
-It indicates whether to use a nanokernel or microkernel architecture.
-  The supported values are **nano** and **micro**.

-* :makevar:`MDEF_FILE`: Indicates the name of the MDEF file; required for microkernel architectures only.

 * :makevar:`CONF_FILE`: Indicates the name of a configuration fragment file.
   This file includes the kconfig configuration values that override the